 Wheat Rigatoni Pasta(ContainsGluten)

-Put a large saucepan of water with a generous pinch of salt on to boil for the pasta.
+Put a large saucepan of water with 0.5 tsp of salt on to boil for the pasta.
 Halve, peel and chop the onion into small pieces.
 Peel and grate the garlic (or use a garlic press).
 Halve the pepper and discard the core and seeds.
 Chop into small pieces.

-Heat a splash of oil in a frying pan on high heat.
+Heat a splash of oil in another large saucepan on high heat.
 When the oil is hot, add the beef mince and cook until browned, 5-6 mins.
 Use a wooden spoon to break it up as it cooks.
 Season with salt and pepper.
-Add the onion and yellow pepper.
+Add the onion and red pepper.
 Cook until soft, 5-7 mins.
 Stir in the garlic, dried thyme and tomato purée.
 Cook for 1 minute more.
 Add the finely chopped tomatoes.

 While the pasta is cooking, make the salsa.
-Finely chop the black olives and chop the vine tomato into 1⁄2cm cubes.
+Finely chop the black olives and chop the vine tomato into small pieces.
 Pop them in a mixing bowl with the olive oil (see ingredients for amount), season with salt and pepper, mix together and set aside.

 When the pasta is cooked, drain in a colander (reserve a splash of the cooking water).
 Taste the ragu and season with more salt and pepper if necessary.
-Combine with the pasta and mix well (add a little of the cooking water if you think it looks too dry).
-Serve in deep bowls, topped with the salsa and sprinkled with the hard Italian cheese.
+Add the pasta to the sauce and mix well (add a little of the cooking water if you think it looks too dry).
+Serve in shallow bowls, topped with the salsa and a sprinkling of Italian-Style grated cheese.
 Buon appetito!